Mesothelioma and Asbestos in Australia

 - Although asbestos has been banned in Australia since 2003, it is still present in existing materials.
 This, combined with the long latency period for asbestos-related illnesses, causes mesothelioma rates to continue rising.[3]

 - Reports of asbestos-related lung damage were made as early as 1935 in Australia.
-In 1951, the country issued safe-dust limits for asbestos exposure, but several mines went well over that limit.[3]
+In 1951, the country issued safe dust limits for asbestos exposure, but several mines went well over that limit.[4]

-Where Asbestos Was Used
+How Asbestos Was Used in Australia

 Several industries and products used asbestos in Australia.
 Industries with the heaviest use included construction, automotive, textile, aerospace, railroad, and shipbuilding.